 The most extreme form of sexual harassment is sexual assault and Stratton Team Ministry can offer a listening, pastoral advice service to any member of the parish who is a survivor of Domestic Violence or abuse.
-The survivor should contact the Priest in Charge.
+The survivor should contact the Rector.
 All contact will be undertaken anonymously on a strictly confidential basis.